sparth292/TicTacToe/README.md

 # TicTacToe
-A basic Tic Tac Toe game using C++
+A Basic Tic Tac Toe game using C++